Technical challenges of expanding edge networks closer to end-users

 Edge computing can also be set up so that only important data is sent across the network, while non-mission critical data can be correlated and sent at a certain interval, such as once a day, rather than the network constantly being overwhelmed with data.
 In the end, the business requirement is the driving force behind technology.

 A network around certain functions is one likely shape for the edge.
 Smart cities and smart grids come to mind, but it remains to be seen if citizens will be happy to go down the full automation route.
 It is possible that at some point people will say “enough!”.
 Political constraints in terms of new regulations might also present challenges at the edge.

 Form tends to follow function so perhaps one challenge with the edge will be to start with the right business or design brief, try identifying what is the nature of the data and what its functional requirement is so that it can be warehoused or dealt with appropriately.
-Different types of data and their functional requirement will likely call for different data centre shapes and location.
+Different types of data and their functional requirement will likely call for different data center shapes and location.

-Robot operated data centres?
+Robot operated data centers?

 There are also technical challenges, such as security, controlling how people access and service the network in an environment where you want to control and minimise hacking risks.

 Customers that are willing to pay a premium not to move to co-location facilities and the cloud include law enforcement, defence, universities, banks, hospitals, and large multinationals.